Presidency of Gerald Ford: Angola

 A civil war broke out in Angola after the fledgling African nation gained independence from Portugal in 1975.
 The Soviet Union and Cuba both became heavily involved in the conflict, backing the left-wing MPLA, one of the major factions in the civil war.
 In response, the CIA directed aid to two other factions in the war, UNITA and the FNLA.
 After members of Congress learned of the CIA operation, Congress voted to cut off aid to the Angolan groups.
 The Angolan Civil War would continue in subsequent years, but the Soviet role in the war hindered détente.
 Congress's role in ending the CIA presence marked the growing power of the legislative branch in foreign affairs.

 South Africa

-During the Ford administration, the United States began to distance itself from the apartheid regime of South Africa's South Africa's nuclear weapons program.
-By this point, however, program was highly advanced, and this policy shift was by this point too late in time to significantly stall the apartheid regime's ultimate goal of developing a nuclear deterrent.
+During the Ford administration, the United States began to distance itself from the apartheid regime of South Africa's nuclear weapons program.
+By this point, however, the program was highly advanced, and this policy shift was, by this point, too late in time to significantly stall the apartheid regime's ultimate goal of developing a nuclear deterrent.